riyaantanvir/Advantix-Admin/replit.md

 # Overview

 This is a full-stack web application built with React and Express.js, featuring a modern authentication system and admin dashboard.
-The application appears to be named "Advantix Admin" and provides a secure login interface with session management.
+The application is named "Advantix Admin" and provides comprehensive campaign management, client tracking, financial management, and work reporting capabilities.
 It uses a PostgreSQL database with Drizzle ORM for data persistence and includes a comprehensive UI component library built with shadcn/ui and Tailwind CSS.

 # User Preferences